psychotimmy/PascalBigIntegers/README.md

 ## Bugs and Improvements

 The library does no checking on the validity of BigInts used as function arguments.
+An earlier version included an internal fucntion to do this, but doubled the time taken for the prime numbers between 1 and 100 to be calcuated, so was removed.

-The assumption made is that all digits of a BigInt are in the set [0..9] except for the first position in the string, which may also be a '-'.
+The assumption now made is that all digits of a BigInt are in the set [0..9] except for the first position in the string, which may also be a '-'.
 Any BigInt arguments that do not conform to this pattern may give unpredictable results.